 Random But Cool

-Trying to find the perfect, unique photography gift?
+Trying to find an unexpected yet cool photography gift?
 Maybe one of these items will catch your eye.

 Green Screen Backdrop

-This gift could inspire hours of research and watching videos on Youtube, leading to some awesome, creative work.
+This gift could inspire hours of research and watching videos on Youtube, leading to some fun and creative work.

 A Photographer’s Notebook